 * Crisis Intervention and Suicide Prevention Centre of BC - Vancouver

 - Distress Line and Suicide Prevention Services - Need someone to talk to?
 Call the Crisis Centre in Vancouver for immediate, free, confidential, non-judgemental support, 24 hours a day, everyday.
 Call 604-872-3311.

 - Volunteering - The Crisis Centre in Vancouver is looking for volunteers to answer calls from people in stressful situations and to assist with high school suicide prevention workshops.
 Four hours a week after excellent training.
 Call 604-872-1811.

 MPA - MHEAP provides professional advocacy for people living with a mental illness.
-For over 20 years, the Society assists clients with disability benefits from welfare and / or Canada Pension Plan, access any type of benefit, and complete basic income tax forms, residency tenancy disputes and make referrals to service agencies.
+The Society assists clients with disability benefits from welfare and / or Canada Pension Plan; access any type of benefit; and complete basic income tax forms.
+It also helps with residency tenancy disputes and makes referrals to service agencies.
 MPA also provides outreach and education to other organizations.
-For more information, please call 604-482-3700 or email email@example.com.
+For more information, please call 604-482-3700 or email firstname.lastname@example.org.